Quieting the Critic with Ahimsa

 And guess what—I was.
 I’d already undercut myself before even assuming the poses.
 Experience and teachers have taught me that balancing is 20 percent physical and 80 percent mental.
 With time and practice, I’ve been able to dial down my mind and become better at balancing.
 Much of that is about embracing ahimsa.

 Ahimsa means nonviolence toward others, our environment, and ourselves.
 It emerges when we replace judgment and criticism with observation and an open mind.
-Kripalu Yoga teacher and Dean of the Kripalu School of Ayurveda Larissa Hall Carlson can immediately spot when a student is not practicing ahimsa.
+Kripalu Yoga teacher and former Dean of the Kripalu School of Ayurveda Larissa Hall Carlson can immediately spot when a student is not practicing ahimsa.
 “One of the first things I notice when a student starts to force the body or ignore limitations or injuries is that the smoothness of the breath disappears,” says Larissa.
 “Instead of looking peaceful, serene, and relaxed during the skillful investigation of a challenging pose, they look strained, intense, and overly competitive.”

 We play the role of critic and assign value.
 And, the more we do this, the more natural it feels.
 Just for a day, assume the role of anthropologist in your own life.
 Observe how often you roll your eyes, how often you become agitated with yourself or others.
 The Yoga Sutras tell us that when do these things, we bring harm to ourselves because, when we judge, we lose the ability to be an impartial observer and see our true opportunities for improvement.